 Freshman of the Year

-This is awarded to an individual who is new to the group who has shown outstanding dedication to the group and made a significant contribution to the success of the group’s activities this year.
+This is awarded to an individual who is new to the group, has shown outstanding dedication and made a significant contribution to the success of the group’s activities this year.
 Nominees for this award must have joined the group this academic year, though they do not need to be in their first year at Royal Holloway.

-This is awarded to someone who has gone above and beyond the call of duty of any member/committee member throughout their years of participation and has shown outstanding dedication and commitment to their group.
+This is awarded to someone who has gone above and beyond the call of duty of any member or committee member throughout their years of participation, and has shown outstanding dedication and commitment to their group.
 Nominees for this award should not be in their first year at Royal Holloway, nor should they have joined their specific group this academic year.

 Vice President's Cup

-This is awarded to someone who has shown outstanding dedication to Student Opportunities, going above and beyond to make a difference to student engagement societies and dedicating their time to a number of different areas with the Students’ Union and student groups.
+This is awarded to someone who has shown outstanding dedication to Student Opportunities, going above and beyond to make a difference to societies or media, and wider student engagement, dedicating their time to a number of different areas within the Students' Union and student groups.